stealth/crash/README.md

 If you give `-A self` instead of a valid authentication directory or file, *crashd* also extracts the user-key used for authentication from its binary.

-This is useful in pentests where you cannot upload arbitrary amount of files or you do not know the exact pathname of the upload storage:
+This is useful in pen-tests where you cannot upload arbitrary amount of files or you do not know the exact pathname of the upload storage:

 ```